colinmorris/colinmorris.github.com/_posts/2018-01-22-an-I-tonya-thing.md

 > <small>It’s kinda like in the movies where one person leaves right as the other person walks in like 2 minutes later kinda thing.</small>

 > <small>She got a cough.
 She got it from Jean.
-And now [it's a whole thing with Jean](https://www.youtube.com/watch?v=6-QG-rFf4po).</small>
+And now [it's a whole thing with Jean](https://www.facebook.com/snl/videos/10154783838006303/).</small>

 These usages all strike me as being pretty recent innovations.

-Watching the film <i>I, Tonya</i>, a particular piece of *thing*-related dialogue stuck out to me as sounding a little too fresh for 1993:
+Watching the film <i>I, Tonya</i>, I heard another *thing* idiom that stuck out to me as sounding a little too fresh for 1993:

 > JEFF: I mean, girl skaters at this level.
 They're always messing with each other's skate blades.
 With each other's costumes.<br/>
 > SHERIFF: I never knew that.<br/>